UndeadNito/Client-Server_Refactored/README.md

 + MySQL server
 + [Client app](https://github.com/UndeadNito/Client_Refactored)

-!Method tested on Windows 10!
+> !Method tested on Windows 10!

 ## First things first download and install MySQL server.
 Set it up after:

-  + use [DBdump](./DBdump.sql) located the root directory to set up database (you can use HeidiSQL if command line hates you as you hate it)
+  + use [DBdump](./DBdump.sql) located the root directory to set up database (you can use HeidiSQL if command line hates you as much as you hate it)
   + create new user for the app (default: name = requester, password = pass).
 You will need to specify it in [DBProvider](./Client-Server_Refactored/Server/DBProvider.cs)

       ```